palmerabollo/egov/README.md

 # LICENSE

-Copyright 2019 - Guido García Bernardo
+Copyright 2019 - Guido García (guido.garcia AT protonmail DOT com)

 Licensed under the GNU Affero General Public License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.